dirgantarasiahaan/gold-market-frontend/README.md

 # ChallengeAngular-Component
-How to implement Data binding and directive in project
+How to implement Directives in project

 ### How to run whis project
 1. clone this project using comment below: